amplience/dc-sample-blog-nextjs/MIGRATION.md

 ## Update Dynamic Content webhook

-- Update the existing Dynamic Content webhook (used to trigger Netlify builds) to trigger on blog post publish - see `Create a Dynamic Content Webhook` in the [README.md](README.md)
+- Update the existing Dynamic Content webhook (used to trigger Netlify builds) to trigger on blog post publish - see `Create a Dynamic Content Webhook` in the [README.md](README.md).
+- Enable the Netlify webhook.
+- Manually trigger a Netlify build to build to generate a build of the blog with the new changes.